 Payment Flow

-This page shows how attribution moves from click → signup → sale in the current public Affitor model.
+Understand how attribution moves from click → signup → sale in the current public Affitor model.

 End-to-End Flow